edcarp/2020-05-28-ttt-edinburgh/FEEDBACK.md

 - zoom is tricky, but probably now is a good time to figure out how to do online teaching/learning
 - Useful coverage of pedagogy without burdening with too much information, very practical aspects to use in teaching. getting some theory was really useful
+- Very engaging and involved, presentation practice and open discussions have been useful to explore areas detailed aspects of presenting, quite useful feedback
+- very clear and practical grounded in experience
+- the reading homework suggested re: the live coding exercise helped give an idea of what was good to try and include/do, and re-doing the same live coding exercise was really useful practice
+- great that we had a second go with the practice

 ## What can be improved upon/what was confusing/what needs clarification?